Skip to main content

 How Activity Weather Scoring Works

-Each activity index is built from the same National Weather Service forecast data — but weighted differently based on what actually matters for that sport.
+Each index is built from NWS forecast data — weighted differently based on what actually matters for that sport.

 ⛳ Golf